Chair of Governors: Catherine Carden

 I previously served as a member of the Interim Executive Board at the school for two years prior to the formation of the Governing body in July 2016.
 Therefore, I have seen how the school has changed and developed over this period.
 Prior to this, I served on a governing body of another Canterbury Primary School.

-Outside of my governing roles, I work full-time at Canterbury Christ Church University where I am the Faculty Director of Primary Initial Teacher Education.
-This means that I lead our Primary Teacher Training.
+Outside of my governing body role, I work full-time at Canterbury Christ Church University where I am the Faculty Director of Learning and Teaching in the Faculty of Arts, Humanities and Education.
+Prior to this I was the Director of Primary Initial Teacher Education for 5 years.
 I have been at the University since 2008.
-Prior to this, I worked in schools and colleges as a teacher for 10 years.
+Before joining the University, I worked in schools and colleges as a teacher for 10 years.

 I have been a school governor for over 25 years and am currently chair of a successful primary academy near Faversham.
 In 2013 I was appointed a National Leader of Governance and have helped governors at a number of schools improve pupils achievement and progress.